palmerabollo/groker/README.md

 ## TODO

-- Support more output formats
+- Support more output formats.
+- Differentiate numbers, booleans and strings.